Income Tax Brackets Explained (And How Much You Have To Pay)

 There’s a running joke that just like a majority of the western world, Malaysia also has four seasons.
 But instead of the seasons being summer, winter, autumn and spring, in Malaysia we have the tax season, haze season, durian season, and the monsoon season.

-One of those seasons; the tax season is now upon us, and we’re here to help you navigate this harrowing season successfully.
+One of those seasons; the tax season is just around the corner in 2025.
+We’re here to help you navigate this harrowing season successfully.
 How?
 We’re going to explain just how the tax income brackets work, and just how much you have to pay in your taxes.

 Explaining income tax brackets